 Ernestine was a very generous, determined and loyal person she will be remembered most for her devotion to family and for her generosity.

 Surviving in Ernestine's memory are her sisters; Helen Wilganowski, Bernice Reid, Diana Highfill, and Delores Johnson.
 Her brothers; Bruno Grych, Daniel Grych, Richard Grych.
 Numerous nieces and nephews.
 A special niece and nephew Dawn and Brendan whom she always treated as her own children, step-daughters, grand-daughters and great-grandchildren.

 A Rosary will be held at 10:30 am on Saturday, December 7, 2019 at St. Thomas Aquinas Catholic Church.
 A Memorial Mass will be held at 11:00 am on Saturday, December 7, 2019 at St. Thomas Aquinas Catholic Church, 2541 Earl Rudder Fwy, College Station, TX 77845, with a Reception to follow.

-To send flowers to Ernie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ernie Arlla, please visit our floral store.

 St. Thomas Aquinas Catholic Church